waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   Defeated trainers, like the Rocket Grunt at (16, 23), remain as impassable obstacles.

 *   **Pathfinding Agent Failure:** The `pathfinding_agent` is unreliable in complex, multi-level dungeons like Mt.
 Moon.
 Its pathing logic does not handle verticality (multiple floors) well and can lead to inefficient routes or loops.
 Manual navigation or the `dungeon_navigator_agent` should be used instead in these areas.

+## Agent Ideas
+*   **NPC Movement Analyzer:** An agent that could take a series of NPC coordinates over several turns to predict their movement pattern.
+This could be useful for intercepting moving trainers or avoiding obstacles.